 - Show kids some pictures of old Las Vegas.
 This will make the visit all the more interesting when they recognize some of the signs.

 - Be on time or risk missing your tour.
 When you purchase a ticket, it is essentially a guaranteed spot for a timed tour.
-Space and tickets are therefore limited.
+There is a limited number of tickets for the show.
 Per the website, you forfeit your ticket if you are more than 20 minutes late for your tour.

 - Don’t sit down during the Brilliant! show unless you have trouble standing.
 The show starts off focusing on one sign, then moves on to another, then another, etc. It goes around, back and forth.
 You want to be able to move around.

 - You must be on a guided tour if you plan on visiting the Neon Boneyard at night.
 There is a separate Neon Boneyard where you can see signs (not part of Brilliant!).
 There is general admission for the Neon Boneyard during the day, where you can walk through on your own.
-In the evening, guests are required to be accompanied by a tour guide
+Guests must be accompanied by a tour guide in the evening.

 - History buffs in particular will love going to the Neon Museum.
 The Brilliant!
 Show is definitely focused upon the history of Las Vegas.
 My understanding is that tour guides at the Neon Boneyard also provide history while showing you around during night tours.
 I would personally love that, but am unsure how young children and people less enthusiastic about history would fare.

 - Take pictures only at designated times.
-Video recording is not allowed.
+Visitors cannot video record during the show.
 You must wait until the Brilliant! show has concluded to take pictures.
 Pictures are allowed in the Neon Boneyard, however you must stay with your tour guide if it is during a night tour.
-Photos for personal use are allowed, however you must schedule a photo shoot with the museum if you want to take pictures for professional or commercial use.

 - Visit the gift shop.
 They have some fun items.
 The sign in the lobby is also fun to look at.